yohn-dezmon/udemy-react-2024/section-2/notes.md

-# Creatin Content with JSX
+# Creating Content with JSX

 - we are using the `jsx/` react project created in section-1